-See the following special codes applying to certain individuals serving in combat zones, hazardous duty zones or who have served in an active support area. a.
-Use "EO13239" for Afghanistan and those countries in direct support, including Djibouti, Jordan, Kyrgyzslan, Pakistan, Somalia, Syria.
-Tajikistan, Uzbekistan, Yemen, and the Philippines.
-For the Philippines only, personnel must be deployed in conjunction with Operation Enduring Freedom supporting military operations in the Afghanistan combat zone.
+See the following special codes applying to certain individuals serving in combat zones, hazardous duty zones or who have served in an active support area.

-b.
-Use "EO12744" for the Arabian Peninsula. including air space and adjacent waters (the Persian Gulf, the Red Sea, the Gulf of Oman, the Gulf of Aden, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, and the total fand areas of Iraq, Kuwait.
-Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates), and Jordan which is in direct support of the Arabian Peninsula.

-c.
-Use "EO13119" or Public Law 106-21 "PL106-21" for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
+- a.
+Use "EO13239" for Afghanistan and those countries in direct support, including Djibouti, Jordan, Kyrgyzstan, Pakistan, Somalia, Syria, Tajikistan, Uzbekistan, and Yemen. - b.
+Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf; the Red Sea; the Gulf of Oman; the Gulf of Aden; the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude; the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates; Lebanon, and Turkey east of longitude 33.51E), and Jordan which is in direct support of the Arabian Peninsula. - c.
+Use "EO13119" or "PL106-21" (Public Law 106-21) for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
 (Note.
-The combat zone designation for Montenegro and Kosovo (previously a province within Serbia) under Executive Order 13119 remains in force even though Montenegro and Kosovo became independent nations since EO13119 was signed.)

-d.
-Use Public Law 115-97 "PL115-97" for the Sinai Peninsula of Egypt.
+The combat zone designation for Montenegro and Kosovo (previously a province within Serbia) under Executive Order 13119 remains in force even though Montenegro and Kosovo became independent nations since EO13119 was signed.) - d.
+Use "PL115-97" (Public Law 115-97) for the Sinai Peninsula of Egypt.

-For additions to, or subtractions from, the list of combat zones or qualified hazardous duty areas implemented by executive orders and public laws. and direct support areas designated by the Secretary of Defense, after the publication date of these instructions, go to IRS.gov/Form5498.
+For additions to, or subtractions from, the list of combat zones or qualified hazardous duty areas and direct support areas designated by the Secretary of Defense, after the publication date of these instructions, go to IBS pay/Form5498